Ferdinand Risch

 Ferdinand Risch (13 June 1880 – 16 April 1940) was a politician from Liechtenstein who served in the Landtag of Liechtenstein from 1928 to 1940.
 He was also mayor of Schaan from 1927 to 1940.

 Life

 Risch was born on 13 June 1880 in Schaan as the son of Johann Ferdinand Risch and Agatha (née Tanner) as one of two children.
-He worked as a bricklayer in Switzerland and Vorarlberg, later as a farmer.
+He worked as a bricklayer in Switzerland and Vorarlberg, then later as a farmer.

-Risch was a founding member of the Progressive Citizens' Party in February 1918.
-From 1918 to 1921 he was a member of the Schaan municipal council and from 1927 to 1940 of the municipal tax commission, and also major of the municipality.
-In this position, he played a role in managing the response to the Rhine floods in 1927.
-In addition, his time as mayor oversaw the building of the St. Elisabeth Monastery, which opened in 1935.
+Risch was a founding member of the Progressive Citizens' Party (FBP) in February 1918.
+From 1918 to 1921 he was a member of the Schaan municipal council before becoming serving as mayor of the municipality and head of the Schaan municipal tax commission from 1927 to his death in 1940.
+During his time as mayor, he played a role in managing the response to the 1927 Rhine flood.
+In addition, it also oversaw the building of the St. Elisabeth Monastery, which opened in 1935.